JuliaLang/julia/doc/src/manual/code-loading.md

 Each kind of environment defines these three maps differently, as detailed in the following sections.

 !!! note
-    Although in examples throughout this chapter we give fully materialized data structures for `roots`, `graph` and `paths`, they are really only abstractions and Julia's package loading code does not actually materialize them for performance reasons.
-Instead, these abstract data structures are queried through internal APIs and only materialized lazily on demand as package loading takes place.
+    For clarity of exposition, the examples throughout this chapter include fully materialized data structures for `roots`, `graph` and `paths`.
+However, these maps are really only abstractions—for efficiency, Julia's package loading code does not actually materialize them.
+Instead, it quries them through internal APIs and lazily computes only as much of each structure as is necessary to load a given package.

 ### Project environments